hrvach/deskhop/README.md

 ### Gaming Mode

 If you're gaming, there is a chance your game might not work properly with absolute mouse mode.
-To address that issue, a **gaming mode** is introduced, toggled by ```LEFT SHIFT + RIGHT SHIFT + G```.
+To address that issue, a **gaming mode** is introduced, toggled by ```LEFT CTRL + RIGHT SHIFT + G```.
 When in gaming mode, you are locked to the current screen and your mouse behaves like a standard relative mouse.
 This should also fix various virtual machine issues, currently unsupported operating systems etc.

 ### Screensaver